fitian-omar/computes_ethics/_pages/about.md

 What topics are you currently interested in researching, or have already done in your major studies.
 - The impact of academic advising on educational discernment.
 This research was conducted as part of St. Olaf College's Strategic Planning.
 - I am interested in issues of representation in colonial and postcolonial contexts.
+- I am interested in learning and contributing to the field of computational social science while introducing a critical/reflexive component.

-What topics are you interested in learning about regarding ethics.
+What topics are you interested in learning about regarding ethics?
 - Automated drone strikes, tech apartheid, attention economy algorithms, and normative history in LLMs.

 Personal Life